crodier/software-blog/_posts/2025-03-27-good-intentions.md

 no one likes Gilfoyle (but Gilfoyle is ok with it.)
-This is the viewed (and often is) **the antithesis** of 'EQ' from the great book [Emotional Intelligence](https://a.co/d/9b7mBJc); however, this critical thinking and critiquing is the most valuable in software, if I had to pick one; it is this 'Gilfoyle' quality of an engineer.
+This is the viewed (and often is) **the antithesis** of 'EQ' from the great book [Emotional Intelligence](https://a.co/d/9b7mBJc); however, this critical thinking and critiquing is the most valuable virtue in software, if I had to pick one; it is this 'Gilfoyle' quality of an engineer.